ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

     page and scroll to the User-defined section, which allows you to add the variables.

-4. Add two variables: one with the value of your access_key_id, using `AWS_SECRET_ACCESS_KEY` as the name of the key, and another with the secret access key, named `AWS_ACCESS_KEY_ID`.
-These variables and their respective values are what the app uses to authenticate to the {{site.data.keyword.cos_short}} instance when running on {{site.data.keyword.cloud_notm}} Platform (see figure below).
-When you finish with the entries, click Save, and {{site.data.keyword.cloud_notm}} Platform restarts the app.
+4. Add two variables: one with the value of your access_key_id, using `AWS_ACCESS_KEY_ID` as the name of the key, and another with the secret access key, named `AWS_SECRET_ACCESS_KEY`.
+These variables and their respective values are what the app uses to authenticate to the {{site.data.keyword.cos_short}} instance when running on {{site.data.keyword.cloud_notm}} Platform (see figure).
+When you finish with the entries, click Save, and {{site.data.keyword.cloud_notm}} Platform will restart the app.

 ![bluemix_env_var](https://cloud.githubusercontent.com/assets/19173079/24822607/07019ace-1bbc-11e7-9d71-db6d53d3dc7a.jpg)

 Next, over at the {{site.data.keyword.cos_short}} portal for your service instance, add a bucket to contain your images.
 This scenario uses the bucket named `web-images`.

 ## Customizing a Node.js {{site.data.keyword.cos_full_notm}} Image Gallery Web Application